 The £6.00 fee covers a number of costs in running the scheme, such as maintaining the website, processing applications and producing the Card.

 How long will I have to wait for my card?

 Providing that your form and supporting information have been completed correctly, it will take up to 5 working days after we receive the payment for your Card.

 What eligibility documents are needed to support my application?

 To demonstrate eligibility, you will need to provide one of the following:

-- If you receive Disability Living Allowance (DLA), Attendance Allowance (AA), Personal Independence Payment (PIP), or Armed Forces Independence Payment (AFIP), you will need to send a copy of the awarding letter from DWP or statement confirming receipt of the allowance for the person requiring assistance.
+- If you receive Disability Living Allowance (DLA), Attendance Allowance (AA), Personal Independence Payment (PIP), Adult / Child Disability Payment (ADP / CDP in Scotland) or Armed Forces Independence Payment (AFIP) you will need to send or upload the awarding letter from DWP or statement confirming receipt of the allowance for the person requiring assistance.

 How do you validate my application?